shaekuronen/spandex/README.md

 npm install -g grunt-init
 ```

-If it tells you you don't have the necessary privileges, be more assertive:
+If you don't have the necessary privileges, be more assertive:

 ```shell
 sudo npm install -g grunt-init